 All applicants will be invited for an interview either in person or via Skype.

 Detailed application and selection information is provided below.
-For any further queries, please click here to contact the Admissions Coordinator, Kim Jackson or telephone +61 3 9248 8416.
+For any further queries, please click here to contact the Admissions Team or telephone +61 3 9248 8416.

 Important: please note St Hilda’s College can only accommodate University of Melbourne (including VCA) students and Monash University’s Parkville campus Pharmacy students.